parcel-bundler/lightningcss/website/pages/docs.md

 # Getting Started

 Lightning CSS can be used as a library from JavaScript or Rust, or from a standalone CLI.
-It can also be wrapped as a plugin in other build tools, and it is the built into [Parcel](https://parceljs.org) out of the box.
+It can also be wrapped as a plugin in other build tools, and it is built into [Parcel](https://parceljs.org) out of the box.

 ## From Node